-\begin{proof}[Proof of Theorem~\ref{thm:nub}] The proof of Theorem~\ref{thm:nub} largely follows the lines of that of \cite[Theorem~2.2]{chen07}.
-The extension to $p$ other than 2 is obtained using a Cram\'er-tilt absolutely continuous transformation of measure along with Rosenthal's inequality.
-Assume w.l.o.g.\ that $z\ge 0$, and let
+\begin{proof}[Proof of Theorem~\ref{thm:nub}] The proof of Theorem~\ref{thm:nub} largely follows the lines of that of \cite[Theorem~2.2]{chen07}; for the ease of comparison between the two proofs, we shall use notation similar to that in \cite{chen07}.
+The extension to $p$ other than 2 is obtained using a Cram\'er-tilt absolutely continuous transformation of measure along with the mentioned Rosenthal-type and exponential bounds.
+Introduce the Winsorized r.v.'s